ctb/titus-blog/src/2014-davis-and-training.rst

 Once I started focusing in on NGS data at MSU as an assistant professor, I quickly realized that I could spend all my time in collaborations.
 I learned to say "no" fairly fast :).
 But all those people still need to do data analysis.
 What to do?
+I had no clear answer at MSU, but this was one reason I focused on training.

 At Davis, I hope to limit my formal collaborations, and instead concentrate on training everybody to deal with their own data; in